History

 During the ministry of Rev. Alvin Morris in 1957, the church edifice was enlarged with an addition to the north and modernization of the interior space of the original structure.
 The additional space has supported the Christian Education classes and programs of the church.
 Rev. Walter Kalvesmaki, Rev. Ernest W. (Bill) Remley, Rev. Thomas Jackson, Rev. James Morre, and Rev. Harry Sweitzer continued leadership.

-The 100th anniversary of the founding of the church was celebrated in October and November of 1971 with special services and programs.
+The 100th anniversary of the founding of the church was celebrated in the fall of 1971 with special services and programs.
 Since the celebration of its centennial, the church has moved forward in its mission.

-Under the pastorate of Rev. Donald H. Baird, the present restoration and renovation of the building was planned.
-Programs were expanded, innovative worship introduced (such as the Kirkin o’ th’ Tartan, which celebrates Presbyterian Scottish heritage) and dialogue with the LDS Church was renewed.
+Under the pastorate of Rev. Donald H. Baird, a restoration and renovation of the building was planned.
+Programs were expanded, special services were introduced (such as the Kirkin o’ th’ Tartan, which celebrates Presbyterian Scottish heritage) and new interfaith dialogue with the LDS Church was fostered.
 These programs were continued under the pastorate of Rev. Bill Alexander with a renewed vision for the restoration of the building.
-Restoration was completed under the pastorate of Rev. Michael J. Imperiale.
+A major building restoration was completed under the pastorate of Rev. Michael J. Imperiale.

 Rev. Jamie White became the 18th Pastor of First Presbyterian Church in the summer of 2022, marking the historic 150th Anniversary of the church as our first female senior minister.
 This landmark 150th anniversary was celebrated in November of 2022 with a special dinner and worship service with a number of former clergy and staff in attendance.

 Important as a historical site, the building is also actively used and enjoyed by the community.
-The sanctuary of First Presbyterian Church is noted for its fine acoustics and is used extensively for concerts and recitals.
+The sanctuary of First Presbyterian Church is noted for its stunning stained glass windows, fine acoustics, and is used extensively for all sorts of concerts and recitals.

 Pastoral History

 On April 29, 1869, a group of ministers in Iowa climbed a high bluff, looking out over the prairies stretching westward.
 Saddened by the fact that there were no churches of their denomination for almost 2,000 miles westward, they were determined to go out and do mission work.
 They designated Rev. Sheldon Jackson to lead a group of Presbyterians out west.
 They reached Corrine, Utah on June 11, 1869.
-They did mission work from the northern to southern Utah boundaries.
-They found that almost all of the railroad workers were not Mormons.
-On July 1, 1871, Sheldon Jackson went to Salt Lake City.
-Upon seeing that Salt Lake City was almost completely inhabited by the Mormons, he saw it fit for Presbyterian church development.
-Jackson appealed to the Board of Missions in New York, who replied by sending the Rev. Josiah Welch, originally appointed to Montana.
-He was persuaded to stop in Salt Lake City to give it a fair trial.
+They did service and mission work throughout the northern to southern Utah boundaries, discovering that very few of the railroad workers were LDS.
+On July 1, 1871, Sheldon Jackson arrived in Salt Lake City.
+Upon seeing that Salt Lake City seemed heavily inhabited by the LDS Church, he believed it an essential city for Presbyterian church development.
+Jackson appealed to the Board of Missions in New York, who replied by sending Rev. Josiah Welch to visit Salt Lake City, on his way to his original appointment in Montana.

-Reverend William Paden came from Philadelphia in 1897.
-The “new” church building was built under his pastorate.
-The land on C Street and South Temple was called the Newhouse Lot and was purchased in 1901.
-Although the cornerstone says 1902, it was not laid until June 4, 1903.
-The sanctuary was first used May 13, 1906.
-On October 20, 1906, a terrific east wind blew out the east windows, making the sanctuary unusable again until March 20, 1907.
-Rev. Paden also cleared the church’s $10,000 debt and liquidated a loan from the national church.
-Membership increased, an assistant pastor was called, and enrollment reached 700 with an active membership of 500.
-An organ was installed in 1911.
-A mission was also opened in the southwest section of the city.
-After 15 years, Rev. Paden resigned his pasorate at First Pres to be the superintendent of mission in the Synod of Utah.
-He ended up working at half salary much of the time without travelling expenses, while working twice as hard as the Synod (regional) Executive and ad interim preacher at First Pres.
-Although resigned, he preached, did the pastoral work, visited members, ministered to the sick and performed marriage ceremonies.
-He also donated his large, valuable library to Westminster College.
+Rev. William Paden came from Philadelphia in 1897.
+Our present church location and cathedral were founded during his pastorate.
+The land on C Street and South Temple—called the Newhouse Lot—was purchased in 1901.
+Interestingly, although the cornerstone inscription says 1902, it was not actually laid until June 4, 1903.
+The sanctuary first opened on May 13, 1906 when the congregation of several hundred people walked from their previous church building to the new location for the start of worship.
+Tragically, just a few months later, on October 20, 1906, a considerable storm blew out the east windows and damaging the newly installed stained glass depiction of the Resurrection of Christ.
+This made the sanctuary unusable for several months while repairs were made.
+The church reopened on March 20, 1907.
+Membership increased, an assistant pastor was called, and membership reached 700 with regular attendance of 500.
+An organ was installed in 1911 and a mission outpost was opened in the southwest section of the city.
+After 15 years, Rev. Paden resigned his pastorate to be serve as Superintendent in the Presbyterian Synod of Utah.
+While serving in this role of the denomination, he continued to serve in several interim capacities at First Presbyterian Church; preaching, pastoral care, and even donated his large, valuable library to Westminster University.